 Earlier this year, Birmingham City announced that they had purchased a 48-acre site in east Birmingham and unveiled their plans for a new world-class stadium.
 The site, which was formerly known as Birmingham Wheels, will be transformed into a new sports quarter if all goes to plan and the plans are ambitious, to say the least.

-They have since purchase 12 more acres of land next to the former Wheels site and the club are said to be looking to create something similar to what Manchester City have done with the Etihad Campus where all the club's training facilities and stadium are all on one site.
+They have since purchased 12 more acres of land next to the former Wheels site.
+The club are said to be looking to create something similar to what Manchester City have done with the Etihad Campus, where all the club's training facilities and stadium are on one site.

-Thanks to the sheer size of the land the club have purchased, there is also space for office blocks, restaurants, bars and places for fans to socialise.
-Knigthead are said to want the complex to be used all year round and not just on matchdays and it has the potential to transform the east side of Birmingham.
+Thanks to the sheer size of the land the club has purchased, there is also space for office blocks, restaurants, bars, and places for fans to socialise.
+Knigthead is said to want the complex to be used all year round, not just on matchdays, and it has the potential to transform the east side of Birmingham.

 The area is within walking distance of the city centre and Knighthead have said that the “world-class Sports Quarter” will create 3,000 jobs.